Paragraph Styles in Word

 Headings, such as Heading 1, Heading 2, Heading 3, and Heading 4.
 You may also need specialized headings, such as Title, Subtitle, FrontMatterHeading1, FrontMatterHeading2, and FrontMatterHeading3.
 The cross-reference feature in Microsoft Word allows you to create cross references to headings that use the default Heading styles named Heading X, where X is a number.
 To create cross references to other styles, use bookmarks.
 Do not paste content at the beginning of a heading.
 Existing cross references to that heading may include the pasted content when the cross references are updated.

 Bulleted lists.
 You may need multiple bullet levels, such as Bullet, Bullet2, Bullet3.
 You may also need a bullet item within a procedure, such as a ProcedureBullet and a bullet item within a table, such as a CellBullet.
-For more information, see “Bulleted and Numbered Lists in Word” on page 97.
+For more information, see “Bulleted and Numbered Lists in Word”.

 Numbered lists.
 You may need multiple levels, such as ProcedureStep that uses numbers and ProcedureSubstep that uses lowercase letters.
 You may also need numbered list items in tables, such as CellStep.
 Be sure to consider related supporting formats, such as ProcedureIntro.
-For more information, see “Bulleted and Numbered Lists in Word” on page 97.
+For more information, see “Bulleted and Numbered Lists in Word”.

 Examples, such as code or command syntax statements, usually in a fixed font.
 To keep the lines of a code example together, you can set the Keep with next setting for the Example style and use an ExampleLast style to identify the end of the example.
 You may also need multiple example levels, such as ExampleInList and ExampleInListLast.